rin-kinokocan/SCGB/README.md

 # SCGB
 SCGB is a game engine in c++ using curses.

-# CAUTION
-THIS REPOSITORY IS NOT COMPLETE!

 ## What can SCGB do?
-SCGB can display ASCII arts,images on a terminal window.
+SCGB can display ASCII arts, images in a terminal window.
-Internally,SCGB handles curses WINDOWs as layers, so you do not need to worry about overlappings of WINDOWs.
+Internally, SCGB consists of layer structures, and you do not need to worry about overlapping problems often found in programming using curses.

+SCGB also has a little built in input functions based on curses getch.

 ## Prerequisites
-In Linux,you need to install ncurses with `--enable-widec`.
+On Linux, you need to install ncurses with `--enable-widec`.

+## Build
+On Linux,if you run `make` on the project root directory, `make` will put all object files into `build` directory.

+Cmake support is still in progress.

 ## Test Programs
-First,`make` this program,then you should see an executable named `scgb`.This is a test program for SCGB,and shows some fundamental functionarities.
+First,`make` this program,then you should see an executable named `scgb`.This is a test program for SCGB,and shows some fundamental functionalities.

 ## What does SCGB mean?
 SCGB stands for "Simple (n)Curses Game Base".